hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.3.
 Using replicated_map

 Hazelcast `replicated_map` is a distributed key-value data structure where the data is replicated to all members in the cluster.
 It provides full replication of entries to all members for high speed access.
-For details, see the [ReplicatedMap section](https://docs.hazelcast.com/imdg/latest/data-structures/replicated-map.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [ReplicatedMap section](https://docs.hazelcast.com/hazelcast/latest/data-structures/replicated-map.html) in the Hazelcast Reference Manual.

 A replicated_map usage example is shown below.